Mark McCloskey: Campaign for U.S. Senate

 In 2020, McCloskey launched a campaign for the U.S. Senate seat being vacated by Roy Blunt.

 At a candidate's forum in Osage Beach, Missouri, in October 2021, McCloskey stated that he believes rape and incest victims as young as 13 years old should be prohibited from obtaining abortions.
 He said he once represented a woman who was raped by an uncle at 13, had the child, and later obtained a master's degree; and that the child who would have been aborted ended up getting a master's degree as well.
 McCloskey said that it had bothered him "as long ago as when I was in grade school" that some death penalty opponents also support abortion rights.
 He added, "The justices of the Supreme Court in the most heinous crimes don't have the right to decide who should live and die, but every 13-year-old girl on the street should be able to decide the fate of the life of their child?"

 On August 2, 2022, McCloskey lost the Republican primary to Eric Schmitt.

+Missouri Republican party

+McCloskey advocates for vetting candidates and represents Cyndia Haggard in a legal battle in Vernon County over candidate eligibility.
+Haggard and her organization, Republican Association of Central Committees, advocate for a central committee vetting process for candidates to run as Republican involving a morals survey and scrutiny of background reports.
+Concern was raised over Christian Identity influence of the Vernon County slate of candidates, with controversial pastor Dan Gayman and other Church of Israel members serving on the vetting committee.

+January 6

+McCloskey has pushed for those prosecuted for their involvement in the January 6 United States Capitol attack to receive compensation.